-An open fireplace is thought to be a good source to heating your home.
+An open fireplace is thought to be a good source of heat your home.
 However, this is not always the case.
 In fact, you might what to reduce the use of your fireplace.
 Did you know that a large, roaring fire can exhaust well over 20,000 cubic feet of heated air per hour to the outside of your home?
 While nobody will deny how nice it feels to be toasty and warm by the fireplace, the rest of your house is losing heat quickly, causing your home’s furnace to run continuously.

 When you do use your fireplace, be sure to close the flue when you’re done using it.
 An open fireplace flue lets the same amount of heated air escape up the chimney as a wide-open 48-inch window lets out.

 Reverse the Spin of Ceiling Fans

 Many homes have ceiling fans in nearly every room.
 In the summer, fans are moving counterclockwise, meaning that the air is being pushed down, creating a subtle breeze.
 We all know heat rises.
 So, in the winter month redirect your fans (by the switch on the side of the fan) so the blades are moving clockwise.
-Switching your bladed to turn clockwise forces the heated air sitting around the ceiling back down into the room.
+Switching your blade to turn clockwise forces the heated air sitting around the ceiling back down into the room.

 Use Your Drapes to Your Advantage